 Making this crochet hooded blanket was so easy and surprisingly works up pretty quickly.

 You can make your own version of this crochet hooded blanket in colors and yarn weights of your choice.

 I have provided instructions as to using another weight of yarn for the hooded blanket below.

 Since you love this hooded blanket, you might also love the following crochet patterns that incorporate hoods here on my blog.
 Check out the hooded cowl that can be styled in numerous ways.

 The elegant hooded pocket scarf is not left out!

 How about the hooded dickey?
 This one seems to be my favorite!

 As part of the quick Christmas makes blog hop, the crochet hooded cowl is available as a free pattern today 24th of October.
 Use the buttons below for more information

 How do you wash your crochet blankets?
-This is a very common question that I have been asked numerous times.
-Which have prompted me to write a detailed post to help you with pro tips at caring for your precious crochet blankets.
+This is a very common question that I have been asked numerous times, which has prompted me to write a detailed post to help you with pro tips for caring for your precious crochet blankets.

 Also, if you are concerned about picking the best yarn for your next crochet project, this post is for you!